 - Cooperative learning environments that encourage collaboration and peer teaching

-- Technology that allows individual and group sharing
+- Student table displays that allow individual and group sharing

 - Furniture that facilitates small-group work

-- New options for class structure, learning, and instruction
+- Alternate options for class structure, learning, and instruction

 - Accommodates between 27 and 126 individuals per classroom